lucperkins/purpledb.io/content/docs/_index.md

 ## Deployment

 Purple can be deployed on pretty much any platform you can imagine.
-I've created configs for [Kubernetes](#kubernetes) deployment but will provide other targets in the future.
+I've created configs for [Kubernetes](#kubernetes) and [Heroku](#heroku) deployment but will provide other targets in the future.

 ### Kubernetes